Probiotics are a necessary part of treating SIBO.

 Another important aspect of treating SIBO is addressing irregular bowel movements or stooling patterns.

-In treating patients with severe constipation associated with methanogenic bacteria it becomes essential to treat constipation and acheive regular bowel movements.
+In treating patients with severe constipation associated with methanogenic bacteria (23) it becomes essential to treat constipation and achieve regular bowel movements.

 Bowel movements contain large amounts of bacteria that are “shed” from the GI tract each time you go to the bathroom.